nazgull30/GodotYodo1Mas/Readme.md

 ### iOS

+#### ios libraries compilation with mas sdk
+!!!IMPORTANT!!!
+YOU DO NOT NEED TO DO IT IF YOU ARE GOING TO USE ONLY MAS SDK AND NOT ANY OTHER PLUGINS!!!

 In order MAS SDK works on iOs properly you need to have godot native ios library with MAS module.
 We put a compiled library in the release 1.0.0 - file with name "fGodotYodo1Mas.a".
 If you want to use precompiled library then skip next stes 1-8.